African Light Source: Rationale

 There are more than 70 synchrotron light sources, including about 30 high and medium energy synchrotrons, scattered globally but Africa is the only continent without any synchrotron light source facility.
 Likewise, there is a growing need for innovation to address the challenges that impact the lives of many Africans today.
 Meeting these challenges calls for investment in science, technology and innovation, including large-scale research infrastructure.
 To help answer this need, the idea for an African light source has been discussed at least since 2000.

 The establishment of a synchrotron light source in Africa has significant potential for scientific progress and socioeconomic development.
 Synchrotron facilities play a vital role in fundamental, applied, and industrial research, driving technological advancements and fostering collaborations across boundaries.
-By becoming a player in the field of light sources, Africa can contribute to the global scientific endeavor and promote a culture of enlightenment, diversity, and innovation.
+By becoming a player in the field of light sources, Africa can contribute to the global scientific endeavour and promote a culture of enlightenment, diversity, and innovation.

 African scientists and nations participate in the European Synchrotron Radiation Facility (ESRF) and Sesame light source, respectively.
 Such participation provides access to the facilities for researchers, and capacity building and training across many aspects of synchrotron operation and technologies.
 In December 2017, Diamond Light Source, UK, established the Synchrotron Techniques for African Research and Technology (START) with a £3.7 million funded by the UK Research and Innovation for 3 years.
 START aimed to provide access to African researchers with focus on energy materials and structural biology.